LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 The American Southwest has some of the most beautiful landscapes in North America.
 From mountains, to desert, to canyons and breathtaking lakes, it really has it all.
 There is so much to do and see in the American Southwest that it can sometimes get a little overwhelming trying to plan a trip to see it all.
-Well, fear not, because we are here to help.
+Well, fear not, because I am here to help.

-In these guides, you will find a rough itinerary that we have designed to maximize what you can see in the allotted time for the trip.
-In this guide, we set out a 7-day itinerary that brings you to some of the American Southwest’s most amazing places.
-In this guide, you will find such things as the following:
+In these guides, you will find a rough American Southwest adventure itinerary that I have designed to maximize what you can see in the allotted time for the trip.
+In this guide, I have laid out a 7-day American Southwest adventure itinerary that brings you to some of the American Southwest’s most amazing places.
+You will find such things as the following:

 The beautiful thing about these guides is that what you ultimately do is up to you.
-We give you a rough outline, along with plenty of options for you to use to make this trip the perfect trip for you, not for a large tour group.
-So let’s get started!
+I give you a rough outline, along with plenty of options for you to use to make this trip the perfect trip for you, not for a large tour group.
+So, let’s get started!

-We call this trip the express tour of the American Southwest.
-If you only have a week to explore, this itinerary will help you touch on some of the most amazing places the Southwest has to offer.
+I call this trip the express tour of the American Southwest.
+If you only have a week to explore, this American Southwest adventure itinerary will help you touch on some of the most amazing places the Southwest has to offer.
 Trust me when I say that you will never be wanting for adventure on this trip.

 This trip will take you to four of the top national parks and monuments in the area of Southern Utah and Northern Arizona.
 The best part is, most of these places are very close to Las Vegas, Nevada, which makes it the perfect launching spot.

 - DAY 1 – Fly into Las Vegas and drive to Zion National Park.